mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 > :information_source: **Note:** The plugin does not install dependencies on a Linux platform.
 If you are using a Linux platform, verify that the required software is available before installing products using MATLAB Package Manager.
 For more information, see [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).

 #### License Installed Products
-Product licensing for your pipeline depends on your project visibility as well as the type of products to install:

-- Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the orb automatically licenses any products that you install.
-If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
-- Private project — The orb does not automatically license any products for you.
+To use the products installed using MATLAB Package Manager in freestyle, multi-configuration, and pipeline projects, you must first license those products.
+This section describes how to license the products using a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) in Jenkins.
+Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To use a MATLAB batch licensing token, first store the token in a [context](https://circleci.com/docs/contexts/) environment variable named `MLM_LICENSE_TOKEN`.
 Then, using the context in the `workflows` section of your pipeline, give jobs that include the `run-build`, `run-tests`, and `run-command` commands access to the environment variable.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

-> :information_source: **Note:** The `install` command automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
-To use a MATLAB batch licensing token in a pipeline that does not use this command, you must first download the executable and add it to the system path.
+For more information, see [Using credentials](https://www.jenkins.io/doc/book/using/using-credentials/).

 ### Use MATLAB as a Tool in Freestyle Project